Integral Artin motives I: Smooth objects and the ordinary t-structure: Introduction

 \section{Introduction}

-Thanks to \cite{thesevoe,ayo07,tcmm,ayo14,em,rob,khan,anabelian}, we now have at our disposal well behaved stable $\infty$-categories of mixed étale motives $\mc{DM}_{\et}$ endowed with Grothendieck's six functors formalism and with $\ell$-adic realization functors.
-However, to connect those categories to Grothendieck's conjectural theory of motives, an essential structure is still missing: the motivic t-structure.
+\changelocaltocdepth{0} Thanks to \cite{thesevoe,ayo07,tcmm,ayo14,em,rob,khan,anabelian}, we now have at our disposal stable $\infty$-categories of mixed étale motives $\mc{DM}_{\et}$ endowed with Grothendieck's six functors formalism and with $\ell$-adic realization functors.
+However, to connect those categories to Grothendieck's conjectural theory of motives, the motivic t-structure is still missing.
 Its heart would be the abelian category of mixed motivic sheaves which would satisfy Beilinson's conjectures \cite{Jannsen}.
+Working by analogy with the derived category of $\ell$-adic complexes, there are two possible versions of the motivic t-structure: the \emph{perverse motivic t-structure} and the \emph{ordinary motivic t-structure}.

 This problem seems completely out of reach at the moment.
-However, when $k$ is a field, Beilinson introduced in \cite{beilinson-n-mot} the dimensional filtration on the stable $\infty$-category $\mc{DM}_{\et,c}(k,\Q)$ of constructible étale motives over $k$ with rational coefficients and showed that the existence of the motivic t-structure implies the existence of t-structures on the subcategory $\mc{DM}^n_{\et,c}(k,\Q)$ of \emph{$n$-motives} which is the subcategory generated by the cohomological motives of proper $k$-schemes of dimension less than $n$.
-Defining the motivic t-structure on those dimensional subcategories is hopefully easier.
+However, when $k$ is a field, the dimensional filtration on the stable $\infty$-category $\mc{DM}_{\et,c}(k,\Q)$ of constructible étale motives over $k$ with rational coefficients was introduced by Beilinson in \cite{beilinson-n-mot}; he showed that the existence of the motivic t-structure implies the existence of t-structures on the subcategory $\mc{DM}^n_{\et,c}(k,\Q)$ of \emph{$n$-motives} which is the subcategory generated by the cohomological motives of proper $k$-schemes of dimension less than $n$.
+Defining the motivic t-structure on those dimensional subcategories has proved to be easier in some cases.

 This question also generalizes to an arbitrary base scheme if we define the subcategory $\mc{DM}^n_{\et,c}(S,\Q)$ of \emph{$n$-motives} in the same fashion.
-Working by analogy with the derived category of $\ell$-adic complexes, there are two possible versions of the motivic t-structure: the \emph{perverse motivic t-structure} and the \emph{ordinary motivic t-structure}.
-In \cite{bondarko15}, Bondarko has shown that the perverse motivic t-structure on $\mc{DM}_{\et,c}(S,\Q)$ can be recovered from the ordinary motivic t-structures on every $\mc{DM}_{\et,c}(k,\Q)$ (assuming they exist) when $k$ runs though the set of residue fields of $S$.
-However, his approach does not apply to the dimensional subcategories $\mc{DM}^n_c(S,\Q)$.

 The strongest result on this problem concerns the ordinary motivic t-structure and stems from the work of Voevodsky, Orgogozo, Ayoub, Barbieri-Viale, Kahn, Pépin Lehalleur and Vaish.

 \begin{theorem*}(\cite{orgo,ayo11,abv,bvk,plh,plh2,vaish}) Let $S$ be a noetherian excellent finite dimensional scheme allowing resolution of singularities by alterations, let $\ell$ be a prime number invertible on $S$ and let $n=0,1$.